-How To: Download & Play Nintendo DS Games on Your iPad or iPhone—No Jailbreak Required
+How to Download & Play Nintendo DS Games on Your iPad or iPhone—No Jailbreak Required

 Nintendo fans rejoice!
 Not only can you play classic NES games on your iPad or iPhone without jailbreaking, you can play Game Boy Advance and Game Boy Color games.
 And that's not it.
 Now, thanks to @angelXwind, we can add Nintendo DS to our list of non-jailbreak emulators for iOS 7.